PirateNetwork/lightwalletd/docs/docker-compose-setup.md

 Click `Import`

-This should then be taken to the `Zcashd node exporter` dashboard.
+This should then be taken to the `Pirated node exporter` dashboard.

 ![grafana-zcashd-dashboard](./images/grafana-zcashd-dashboard.png)